mattrglobal/oidc-client-bound-assertions-spec/spec.md

 ## Credential

 A Credential is a Client bound assertion describing the End-User authenticated in an OpenID flow.
-Formats of the Credential can vary, examples include JSON-LD or JWT based Credentials, the OpenID provider should make the supported credential formats available at their openid-configuration meta-data endpoint.
+Formats of the Credential can vary, examples include JSON-LD or JWT based Credentials, the OpenID provider SHOULD make the supported credential formats available at their openid-configuration meta-data endpoint.

 The following is a non-normative example of a Credential issued as a [W3C Verifiable Credential 1.0](https://www.w3.org/TR/vc-data-model/) compliant format in JSON-LD.